microsoft/ivy/doc/language.md

 Roughly speaking, this means that assertions about an object's inputs are assumptions for that object, while assertions about its outputs are guarantees.

+## Initializers

+In some cases it is awkward to give the initial condition as a formula.
+An alternative is to use an initializer.
+This is a special action that is executed once initially, before any exported actions are called.
+For example:

+    individual bit : bool

+    after init {
+        bit := false
+    }

+This behaves like a monitor after a special internal action called `init`.
+As the `after` implies, the initial condition prescribed by the `init` declarations is assumed to be established before any initializers are called.
+Initializers are executed in the order they are declared.

+Initializers may call other actions.
+For example, suppose we have a module `collection` representing a set of objects that is initially empty.
+If we wanted a set that initially contained the value zero, we could use an initializer like this:

+    type t

+    object foo = {
+        instance myset : collection(t)

+        after init {
+            call myset.add(0)
+        }
+    }

+This action is called exactly once after `myset` is initialized.

+Parameterized objects can also have initializers.
+For example, we may want to have a collection of objects that each contain a bit, where initially only the bit of object 0 is true:

+    type t

+    object foo(self:t) = {
+        individual bit : bool

+        after init {
+            bit := (self = 0)
+        }
+    }

+There are some restrictions in initializers of parameterized objects, however.
+These are:

+- Conditions of `if` statements may not refer to the parameter, and

+- In assignments, the left-hand side must contain the parameter if the right-hand side does.

+For example, this initializer would not be legal:

+    type t

+    individual bit : bool

+    object foo(self:t) = {
+        after init {
+            bit := (self = 0)
+        }
+    }

+This is because the component `bit` being assigned is not parameterized.
+This means it is in effect being assigned a different value for each value of `self`.
+The restrictions guarantee that the result of the initializer does not depend on the order in which it is called for different parameter values.

 ## Interpreted types and theories